beallasai/turtlesim-controller/README.md

 # Turtlesim Controller

-A simple controller for the ROS node turtlesim using NippleJS.
+A simple controller for the ROS turtlesim_node using NippleJS and Rosbridge.

 ![gif](.fig/demo.gif)

+It allows you to control the ROS turtlesim_node from a simple webpapp using Rosbridge.
+Move the turtle with the right joystick or clicking the buttons.
+Change its orientation using the left joystick.

 ## Dependencies